vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-updates.md

 The output of `service ps` command is as follows.

 ```
-TODO
+ID                         NAME           IMAGE                NODE    DESIRED STATE  CURRENT STATE                     ERROR
+6ao2lnk4qbfyu8nyakgd8khjm  go-demo.1      vfarcic/go-demo:1.1  node-3  Ready          Preparing less than a second ago
+36cciqrl70zpg85ydhvip838k   \_ go-demo.1  vfarcic/go-demo:1.0  node-2  Shutdown       Running about a minute ago
+4pgiixl8rs7ujrmtr24aqw58n  go-demo.2      vfarcic/go-demo:1.0  node-3  Running        Running about a minute ago
 ```

-As you can see, one of the instances was stopped and Swarm started bringing up the new release in its place.
+As you can see, one of the instances was shit down and Swarm started bringing up the new release in its place.
 During this time, the second instance of the old release is still running and users should not experience any downtime.
 In the worst case scenario, during this short period, the might notice that the service is slower.
 After all, performance is bound to drop if only 50% of our designed capacity is operational.

 A few moments later, once the first instance of the new release is running, Swarm will repeat the process with the second instance.
 If we repeat the `docker service ps go-demo` command, the output should be as follows.

 ```
-TODO
+ID                         NAME           IMAGE                NODE    DESIRED STATE  CURRENT STATE                    ERROR
+6ao2lnk4qbfyu8nyakgd8khjm  go-demo.1      vfarcic/go-demo:1.1  node-3  Running        Running 2 seconds ago
+36cciqrl70zpg85ydhvip838k   \_ go-demo.1  vfarcic/go-demo:1.0  node-2  Shutdown       Shutdown 4 seconds ago
+0z7d5m1oeek2n2k16eia862mh  go-demo.2      vfarcic/go-demo:1.1  node-2  Running        Starting less than a second ago
+4pgiixl8rs7ujrmtr24aqw58n   \_ go-demo.2  vfarcic/go-demo:1.0  node-3  Shutdown       Shutdown 1 seconds ago
 ```

 If, for whatever reason, we'd like to rollback the release, we can run the same command again.
 Let's revert to the release *1.0*.